 A good food processor is a cook’s best friend in the kitchen-whizzing through time-consuming food prep tasks in minutes.
 Here’s just some of the ways you can use a food processor to make creating tasty homemade food quicker and easier:

 Chopping fruit and vegetables

 Chopping, grating, slicing-this is where your food processor can really save you time and effort in the kitchen; allowing you to prep large quantities of fruit and vegetables in no time at all.
 The MultiPro Excel’s extra wide feed tube means you can add large ingredients such as whole onions or potatoes without having to prepare them first, while the MultiPro Express has an Express Serve™ attachment which allows you to grate, slice and dice straight onto your dish or pan, with no need to wash the main bowl!

 Turn your left over veg into a wholesome vegetable soup using your food processor.
 Our MultiPro Excel,MultiPro Sense and MultiPro Classic models have ThermoResist blenders, made of specially designed heatproof glass, meaning you can blend piping hot or very cold ingredients without worrying about cracking or shattering the glass-just remember never to overfill the jug.
-You can find more of our delicious soup recipes here.

 Making smoothies and milkshakes